My first single page site hosted on AngelFire, a free web host circa 1996, was launched this day 25 years ago, incidentally on World Health Day.

-bajaj.com is 15 this day.
-From its humble beginnings in 1997 as an information portal about the family, it developed into a blog in April 2008.
-The site has built equity over the years in terms of listings on portal sites, search engine popularity and links from other sites, that has attracted advertising since 2009.
+- It built equity in terms of listings on portal sites, search engine popularity and links from other sites, that briefly attracted advertising in 2009.

 I say “Yes” to nuclear power plants in the absence of the possibility of hydroelectric power plants and/or regulation of industrial and commercial energy usage.